cle-b/httpdbg/README.md

 pyhttpdbg --pytest [arg1 --arg2 ...]
 ```

-*note: `httpdbg` can't record the HTTP(S) requests if tests are executed in parallel using plugin like `xdist`*.
+*note: the HTTP(S) requests are not recorded if the tests are executed in parallel using plugin like `xdist`*.

 ## configuration

-`httpdbg` doesn't need any configuration to work but some few settings are available for particular use.
+No configuration is necessary to start but some few settings are available for particular use.

 ### command line